TYPES OF CYBER ATTACKS

 To begin with, let’s look at the different types of attacker.
 An incident may involve :

-- hacktivism, or cyberactivism, in the form of high-powered hacking operations (website defacement, DDoS attacks, etc.), aimed at expressing political disagreement or influencing political or societal change;
+- hacktivism, or cyberactivism, in the form of high-powered hacking operations (website defacement, Distributed Denial of Service or DDoS attacks, etc.), aimed at expressing political disagreement or influencing political or societal change,

-- more sophisticated advanced persistent attacks, or APTs, consisting of infiltrating an information system for espionage or data exfiltration…
+- more sophisticated advanced persistent threats, or APTs, consisting of infiltrating information systems for espionage or data exfiltration, etc.

 Any organization can be targeted by one or more of these types of attackers, whatever its sector of activity or size.